AlexanderDzhoganov/GLSLplusplus/README.md

 **GLSL++ allows you to write C++ code which will (at runtime) output a valid GLSL shader.**

 The goal of the library is twofold:
 - Define a domain-specific language within C++ that looks and feels as similar to GLSL as possible.
+This will allow us  to leverage C++'s type system, compile-time checks and extensive tooling, therefore eliminating many problems associated with writing GLSL (e.g. mistyped variable names, incorrect assignments, etc.) without an additional compilation phase.
+(This is mostly implemented.
+See below for GLSL features that are still missing.)
-- Enable GLSL code to take advantage of C++'s static typing, compile-time checks and extensive tooling, therefore eliminating many problems associated with writing GLSL (e.g. mistyped variable names, incorrect assignments, etc.) without an additional compilation phase.
+- Provide a testing environment where GLSL++ code can be compiled as C++ and stepped through with any C++ debugger.
+(This part of the project is still in planning phase.)

 This approach also greatly simplifies writing (uber-)shaders that depend on run-time parameters without the #ifdef clutter.